Cybernetic-Ransomware/Animals_Healthcare_Application/kubernetes/README.md

 A sync stuck waiting on resources that can never become healthy will not stop when the `operation` field is removed.
 The preferred method is `argocd app terminate-op ahc-minikube-test`.
-Without the argocd CLI there is an **emergency workaround**, tested on the pinned version above — note it reaches into the controller's internal state, not a public interface (the Application CRD has no status subresource, so it patches the main object):
+Without the argocd CLI there is an **emergency workaround** (first verified on v3.4.5, still applies on v3.5.2) — note it reaches into the controller's internal state, not a public interface (the Application CRD has no status subresource, so it patches the main object):

 ```powershell
 kubectl -n argocd patch application ahc-minikube-test --type merge -p '{"status":{"operationState":{"phase":"Terminating"}}}'